Brampton: History

 A group of regional farmers in Brampton had trouble getting insurance from city-based companies.
 After several meetings in Clairville Hall, they decided to found the County of Peel Farmers Mutual Fire Insurance Company.
 In 1955, when the company moved to its third and current location, 103 Queen Street West, it took the new name of Peel Mutual Insurance Company.
 It reigns as the longest-running company in modern Brampton.
 Harmsworth Decorating Centre was established in 1890, as Harmsworth and Son, operated out of the family's house on Queen Street West.
 The current location was purchased on September 1, 1904, after a fire destroyed their original store.
 Purchased for $1,400, the 24 Main Street South location is the longest-operating retail business in what is now Brampton.

 In 1974, the two townships of Chinguacousy and Toronto Gore were incorporated into Brampton.
 The small pine added to the centre of the shield on the Brampton city flag represents Chinguacousy, honouring the Chippewa chief Shinguacose, "The Small Pine."
-After this merger, outlying communities such as Bramalea, Heart Lake and Professor's Lake, Snelgrove, Tullamore, and Mayfield, were developed.
+After this merger, outlying communities such as Bramalea, Heart Lake and Professor's Lake, Snelgrove, Tullamore, and Marysfield, were incorporated into the City, and in some instances further developed.

 In 1963, the town established The Flower Festival of Brampton, based on the Rose Festival of Portland, Oregon, in the United States.
 It began to market itself as the Flower Town of Canada.

-In a revival of this theme, on 24 June 2002, the City Council established the "Flower City Strategy", to promote a connection to its flower-growing heritage.
+In a revival of this theme, on June 24, 2002, the City Council established the "Flower City Strategy", to promote a connection to its flower-growing heritage.
 The intention was to inspire design projects and community landscaping to beautify the city, adopt a sustainable environmental approach, and to protect its natural and cultural heritage.
 The Rose Theatre was named in keeping with this vision and is to serve as a cultural institution in the city.
 In addition, the city participates in the national Communities in Bloom competition as part of that strategy.

-The Old Shoe Factory, located on 57 Mill Street North, once housed the Hewetson Shoe Company.
+The Old Shoe Factory, located at 57 Mill Street North, once housed the Hewetson Shoe Company.
 It was listed as a historical property under the Ontario Heritage Act in 2008.
 Today it is occupied by various small businesses.
 The lobby and hallways retain details from 1907.
 Walls are decorated with pictures and artifacts of local Brampton history and old shoemaking equipment.